 Derby House – A care home for women with Learning Disabilities and Autism

-Derby House is a warm, caring home for six women with learning disabilities and autism, offering a safe and supportive environment where each person is empowered to live a fulfilling and varied life.
+Derby House is a welcoming home in Epsom for six women with learning disabilities and autism.
+Set in peaceful grounds in St Ebba’s, it offers a safe and supportive place to live.

 View transcript